How to Integrate Remote Developers Into Your Tech Team

 Having the right tools is crucial for effective teamwork and better team cohesion, whether your team is remote or in-house.
 Even with minimal technology, you can create an integrated team environment, keep the teams connected and reduce the need for excessive meetings.

 Start with a basic set of collaboration tools: chat apps, video conferencing software, file sharing and cloud services, and project management applications.
-We recommend using a consistent set of applications across your organization to ensure everyone stays on the same page, regardless of location.
+For organizations that want to keep tasks on track, project management with time tracking tools can be especially useful for monitoring progress, ensuring accountability, and managing remote team productivity.
 And if you’re looking for specific tools, here are some examples based on different categories:

 Let them shine